 But I never miss an opportunity to call attention to my fitness level.

-For one thing, I didn’t care about fitness or exercise till I was twenty-six years old.
+I didn’t care about fitness or exercise till I was twenty-six years old.
 I had a job with a lot of travel.
 Visiting New York, I met a friend for what was supposed to be brunch.
-Instead, she handed me a clean leotard and. tights, saying brunch would happen after we visited her exercise class.
+Instead, she handed me a clean leotard and tights, saying brunch would happen after we visited her exercise class.

 Many years ago I co-authored a paper on motivations for commitment to physical fitness.
 We found that women who exercised because they enjoyed the activity and the feelings of fitness were likely to stay committed, often for years.
 Those who exercised for a short-term goal (“fit into a dress for my son’s wedding”) didn’t last very long.

-I fit the pattern.
 I don’t focus on “taking care of myself.”
 That’s something other people do.
-I’ve resisted efforts to do what’s good for me, whether it’s annual checkups or giving up ice cream or intermittent fasting.
+I’ve resisted efforts to do “what’s good for me,” whether it’s annual checkups, giving up bacon and ice cream, or intermittent fasting.